Ruffner, 56, founded Navigate NC in July 2013 after recognizing a disconnect between the health care system and seniors' ability to access it.

 About eight years ago, Ruffner helped her mother as she dealt with a physical disability and breathing challenges and her father struggled with memory issues and a benign tremor.
-Soon, friends and family were asking Ruffner and her sister,
+Soon, friends and family were asking Ruffner and her sister, Kathy Ruffner-Linn, for help with their parents.

 "They saw what we had done, and they knew where we worked," Ruffner said.